 Here is an update on how the fishing has been:

 Captain Joe Gruny had the pleasure of fishing with Sheila.
 Sheila was traveling from Miami, FL looking to experience fishing in Fort Lauderdale.
-She was a total beginner looking to learn and catch her bucket list species.
+She was a total beginner looking to learn and catch her bucket list of species.
 The peacock bass has been a species she has always wanted to go after.
 Luckily, South Florida is thriving with this hard-fighting species.

 Markham Park produced big time for Sheila.
 She was able to land a peacock bass on her first cast.
 After catching several more peacock bass, the action continued.
-Sheila had a blast catching snakeheads, oscars, and cichlids as well.
+Sheila had a blast catching snakeheads, Oscars, and cichlids as well.
 It is always nice to accomplish everything you were expecting and more when embarking on a fishing adventure.

 Captain Joe is looking forward to fishing with Sheila again for larger peacock bass in Miami!